YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Then judge the reason for massage.
 Gentle fingertip movement to help softened crusts release around day 10 to 14 is different from deep massage for relaxation, oil application, barber styling, or a device.
 The first may be part of washing.
 The others should wait until the scalp is clearly calmer.

 My approach is conservative because the early healing period is short, but the grafts and donor supply are valuable.
-A few extra days of gentle care is a small sacrifice compared with creating avoidable bleeding, irritation, or panic.
+A few extra days of gentle handling is a small sacrifice compared with creating avoidable bleeding, irritation, or panic.